 Bitcoin is one cryptocurrency with a lot of story surrounding it.
-One of such stories is deciphering the first recipient of the famous cryptocurrency and that person is Harold Thomas Finney II, a computer scientist, and an American developer.
+One such story is deciphering the first recipient of the famous cryptocurrency and that person is Harold Thomas Finney II popularly called Hal Finney, a computer scientist, and an American developer.

 It remains a mirage how Finney got to be the first person to ever receive bitcoin.
 There were speculations that Hal Finney, as he’s fondly called, might be the anonymous Satoshi Nakamoto, the man was is believed to be the brain behind the development of bitcoin.

-Finney, however, has created a reputation for himself and his name will ever be sung on the lips of crypto investors who are interested to know much about his cryptography project.
+Finney, however, has created a reputation for himself and his name will never be sung on the lips of crypto investors who are interested to know much about his cryptography project.

 Who is Hal Finney?